Unhindered Conversations: Are You a High-Maintenance Girl? Why You Don’t Have to Apologize

 Project manager Maxine Lee echoes this sentiment.
 “I work really hard to be financially independent because when I want something, I buy it, so I would say I’m financially high maintenance.
 I don’t see this as something to be ashamed of because I always pay for my own stuff.
 Other people don’t see it as a flaw either because they sometimes also benefit from me having these things.
 As long as you can afford it, why not?”

 High-maintenance girl Regine Lao admits that over the past couple of years, she’s had to change her ways.
 Not because it’s frowned upon by society, but because she believed it was necessary for her circumstances and lifestyle.
 She used to be very picky about skin care and fashion, but her priorities have since changed.

-Her value for self-care is not uncommon — these routines and mini-indulgences are a lifeline for many women.
+Her value for is not uncommon — these routines and mini-indulgences are a lifeline for many women.
 The International Self-Care Foundation says self-care empowers women with the knowledge, skills, and confidence to proactively maintain their health.
 Some will see certain self-care practices as high maintenance, but if it keeps you happy, motivated, and feeling good in these tough times, what does it matter?

 Regine sums it up nicely: “Being a high-maintenance girl does not mean that you’re being maarte.
 For me, it means that you value yourself and you try your best to take care of yourself in your own way, whether it’s for physical or mental reasons.
 You are high-maintenance because you love yourself.”